 We’ve generally focused on sportsbooks here, but there is an alternative.
 Betting exchanges are peer-to-peer, and allow you to back a horse you like to win or lay one you don’t fancy to lose, as long as someone is willing to match your bet.
 The drawback to this extra freedom is that you’ll pay a commission on your winnings to the exchange.

 Betfair is the most famous betting exchange, and provides excellent coverage of the Festival.
 They also charge relatively high commissions, however, and there are several impressive competitors out there.
-They also run Cheltenham betting offers for both the Exchange and Sportsbook in the weeks leading up to the big meeting.
+They also run some of the best Cheltenham offers for both the Exchange and Sportsbook in the weeks leading up to the big meeting.

 Most bets are obviously made on an individual basis.
 You place your own bets, then either keep the winnings or accept the losses.

-Tote betting is a completely different way to gamble, which works in the same way as pool betting or patimutuel wagers.
+Tote betting is a completely different way to gamble, and involves pool betting or parimutuel wagers.
 Punters combine their stakes together into one big pot for a particular market, then dividends are paid out on winning wagers based on how popular that horse was among the total money wagered.

 If you’re looking for a fresh approach to your Cheltenham betting, this is an interesting – and potentially lucrative – route you can take.
 There’s a decent amount of variety in how you do so too.
 Simple winner bets are the most straightforward, of course, but you can also join pools for trifectas or a horse to place.
 There are also multi-race pools, such as Placepot bets and jackpots, which are even harder to win.